Heparin: Medical use

 Unfractionated heparin is used in hemodialysis.
-Comparing to low-molecular-weight heparin, unfractionated heparin does not have prolonged anticoagulation action after dialysis, and low cost.
+Compared to low-molecular-weight heparin, unfractionated heparin does not have prolonged anticoagulation action after dialysis and is low cost.
 However, the short duration of action for heparin would require it to maintain continuous infusion to maintain its action.
 Meanwhile, unfractionated heparin has higher risk of heparin-induced thrombocytopenia.

 Adverse effects

 A serious side-effect of heparin is heparin-induced thrombocytopenia (HIT), caused by an immunological reaction that makes platelets a target of immunological response, resulting in the degradation of platelets, which causes thrombocytopenia.
 This condition is usually reversed on discontinuation, and in general can be avoided with the use of synthetic heparins.
 Not all patients with heparin antibodies will develop thrombocytopenia.
 Also, a benign form of thrombocytopenia is associated with early heparin use, which resolves without stopping heparin.
 Approximately one-third of patients with diagnosed heparin-induced thrombocytopenia will ultimately develop thrombotic complications.

-Two non-hemorrhagic side-effects of heparin treatment are known.
-The first is elevation of serum aminotransferase levels, which has been reported in as many as 80% of patients receiving heparin.
+Two non-hemorrhagic side effects of heparin treatment are known.
+The first is an elevation of serum aminotransferase levels, which has been reported in as many as 80% of patients receiving heparin.
 This abnormality is not associated with liver dysfunction, and it disappears after the drug is discontinued.
 The other complication is hyperkalemia, which occurs in 5 to 10% of patients receiving heparin, and is the result of heparin-induced aldosterone suppression.
 The hyperkalemia can appear within a few days after the onset of heparin therapy.
 More rarely, the side-effects alopecia and osteoporosis can occur with chronic use.

 As with many drugs, overdoses of heparin can be fatal.
 In September 2006, heparin received worldwide publicity when three prematurely born infants died after they were mistakenly given overdoses of heparin at an Indianapolis hospital.